 Then I prepared working drawings for the fabricators.
 They're informal, but sufficient, showing how to:

 - Cut, cope, drill, counterbore, and thread the rods

-- Cut, bend, crimp, and thread the rods.
+- Cut, bend, crimp, and thread the wires

 (Click an image to expand.)

 After one fabricator had cut the steel parts, another one had to weld them.
 Rather than making detailed drawings or verbal descriptions, I simply made jigs for our welder.
-It was the most mistake-proof way to be sure the parts ended up in the correct orientation – and fastest!
+Slide the parts in until they stop, weld them, and you're done.
+It was the most mistake-proof – and fastest! – way to be sure they came together correctly.